 Does my major determine the Honors courses I take?

-No, every Honors student, regardless of major, takes the same sequence of seven Honors courses.
+No. Every Honors student, regardless of major, takes the same sequence of seven Honors courses.
 There are no Honors biology, Honors English, Honors philosophy courses, etc. Each Honors course includes a diverse group of students pursuing a variety of majors working on a common syllabus of readings from a variety of intellectual disciplines.
-The Independent Research Project (HNRS 4394), however, will be completed in a student’s major discipline.
+However, the Independent Research Project (HNRS 4394) will be completed in a student’s major discipline.

 How does the Honors Program count towards the core curriculum?

 Upon completion of HNRS 1391: The Tribe and the City, the student will be given three credit hours for ENGL 1341: The Classical Mind.

 Upon completion of the course sequence HNRS 1392, 2391, 2392 and HNRS 4395: Contemporary Problems Seminar, the student will be credited with fulfilling an additional nine credit hours in the core curriculum in the following way: